Importance of Therapy Discharge Summaries

 - Recommendations for follow-up care are actionable.

-- Final review has been conducted (if applicable).
+- A final review has been conducted (if applicable).

 What is the purpose of a discharge summary?

-The purpose of a discharge summary is to provide a comprehensive overview of a client’s treatment, progress, and future care recommendations, ensuring continuity and compliance.
+The purpose is to provide a comprehensive overview of a client’s treatment, progress, and future care recommendations, ensuring continuity and compliance.

 How long should a discharge summary be?

-A discharge summary should be concise, typically one to two pages, ensuring all relevant information is included without unnecessary detail.
+A discharge summary should be concise, typically one to two pages, covering all relevant information without unnecessary detail.

 Who receives a copy of the discharge summary?

-A copy is typically provided to the client, any subsequent providers involved in the client’s care, and stored in the client’s medical record.
+A copy is usually provided to the client, any subsequent providers involved in the client’s care, and stored in the client’s medical record.

 How often should discharge summaries be reviewed?